OpenIPC/openhisilicon/libraries/sensor/hi3516ev200/sony_imx335_fpv/Readme.md

-# OpenHisilicon

-Opensource HiSilicon/Goke SoCs SDK

-Used by OpenIPC firmware and can be used by your software as well (libraries are MIT and kernel modules are GPL)

-## Changes for FPV sensor modes

 # Higher FPS imx335 sensor driver on Goke/Hisilicon SoCs.
 Sensor modes added:
 ### 2592x1520 50fps , slightly cropped vertically to 16:9